Blotch3D/Blotch3D/README.md

 of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .
-Also, you may be able to import certain existing models from the web.
+Also, you may be able to import certain existing models from the web, but mind the copyright.

 Dynamically changing a sprite's orientation and position
 ========================================================